-The BFUG establishes an Advisory Group, to assist it in the preparation of recommendations to Ministers on any application of a new member.
-The Advisory Group shall guide the applicant during
+The BFUG establishes a Task Force, to assist it in the preparation of recommendations to Ministers on any application of a new member.
+The Task Force shall guide the applicant during the entire admission process.
+Its reports shall enable the BFUG to provide recommendations and advice to Ministers on the application.
+The BFUG shall select the participants of the Task Force according to their institutional and individual expertise and capacity.